 - You remain a director or employee with significant control over the targets.

-If HMRC reclassifies the earn out as income, you will pay income tax at your marginal rate (up to 45%), plus employee NIC at 2%, and your company will pay employer NIC at 13.8%.
+If HMRC reclassifies the earn out as income, you will pay income tax at your marginal rate (up to 45%), plus employee NIC at 2%, and your company will pay employer NIC at 15% above the £5,000 secondary threshold (the rate from April 2025).
 On a £200,000 earn out, that could mean £90,000+ in tax versus £28,000 under BADR at 14%.

 Structuring Earn Outs to Protect Capital Treatment

-As ICAEW qualified accountants, we see earn out disputes arise most often when sellers fail to separate their role as shareholder from their role as employee or consultant.
+We see earn out disputes arise most often when sellers fail to separate their role as shareholder from their role as employee or consultant.
 The solution is clean documentation and clean behaviour.

 Here is what a well-structured earn out looks like: